in-person in west asheville · virtual across NC

 • Feeling on edge most of the time

-• Difficulty relaxing, even when you're genuinely safe
+• Difficulty relaxing, even when you're safe

 • Scanning for danger or worst-case scenarios